CTF

 Compute Requirements

 Agents in CTF are given a sandbox with 0.5 CPU and 1GB of RAM.
-Network access is enabled for challenges requiring external connections.
+The served challenges are self-contained — their files are mounted into the sandbox and no external network connection is required to solve them.

 License